-At PIDA, design students from colleges in France, Germany and Sweden compete with their packaging design projects.
+At PIDA, design students from colleges in France, Germany, Sweden, and the UK compete with their packaging design projects.
 Participation in PIDA is part of the curriculum of their educational programmes.
 PIDA gives students an opportunity to get to know cartonboard properly.
 Get acquainted with the material, see its possibilities and limitations.
 For most students, cartonboard will play a significant part in their professional lives.
 It’s a material they will have to know inside-out.

 The competing design projects are judged by conceptualization, innovativeness, visual impact, function, user-friendliness, and environmental aspects.
-Prizes are awarded for highest level of Innovation, highest level of Shelf Impact, highest level of User-Friendliness, highest level of Sustainability, and the PIDA Gold Award – for the best overall packaging design concept.
+Prizes are awarded for highest level of Innovation, highest level of User-Friendliness, highest level of Sustainability, and the PIDA Gold Award – for the best overall packaging design concept.
 Beyond that, the jury may also decide to present a special prize or an honorary award.

 In addition, a new prize has been set up: the People’s Choice.
 The winner of People’s Choice is elected by votes on the PIDA Facebook page.